Testing Updates and Summit’s Recommendations during COVID-19

 Use that score to decide what to do next.
 Most students test 2 or 3 times before college applications are due to make score improvements and to take advantage of superscoring and score choice options offered by some colleges.
 But there are a small percentage of students who scored well the first time they took it and might decide they’re done.

-For students on an SAT path whose test plan was to retest in June, obviously, choose one of the fall dates based on your score goals.
-We anticipate high demand for all tests in fall 2020 so we encourage you to secure a test date when registration opens in May.
+For students on an SAT path whose test plan was to retest, we encourage you to secure a fall SAT date as soon as possible.
+We anticipate high demand for all tests scheduled during fall 2020.
 Keep in mind that for the November 1 early decision deadlines, the August, September, or October SAT dates will get your scores back in time.
 You could also potentially test in November or December and still make regular decision deadlines.

 With our online programs you receive the same high-quality Summit experience and results.
 Our expert online tutoring services are available for: